manuelbl/SwissQRBill/README.md

 On November 21, 2025, the QR bill specification 2.3 and further changes in the Swiss payment standards will become effective.
 The library is ready for these changes:

 - QR bills may use an extended character set (*Extended Latin* instead of a subset of *Latin-1*).
-To enable it, use `bill.setCharacterSet(CharacterSet.EXTENDED_LATIN)`.
+To enable it, use `bill.setCharacterSet(SPSCharacterSet.EXTENDED_LATIN)`.
 Do not use it before November 21, 2025.
 - Payments may no longer use *combined address elements* (aka unstructured addresses).
 In the library, the related methods have been marked as deprecated.
 Use structured addresses instead.
 Stop using unstructured addresses long before November 21, 2025 or customer will be unable to pay your bills.

 If the extended character set is used, it is no longer possible to use the PDF standard font *Helvectica* for the text as it is restricted to the smaller *WinANSI* character set.
 This library will automatically switch to the *Liberation Sans* font and embed the font subset actually used.
 SVG and PNG ouput can continue to use other fonts.